-Housing Authority of the City of Hartford is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Housing Authority of the City of Hartford is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing Authority of the City of Hartford serves Hartford.

 |Housing Authority of the City of Hartford Public Housing||Closed|

 Due to the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.

 Housing Authority of the City of Hartford Website: https://www.hartfordhousing.org/.